 Born in 2009, Parkside Bikes was Louisville’s first used bike store.
 Its creation was built on the hope that anyone could walk into the store and find their perfect bike.
 With any local store, it’s important to establish a strong relationship between the customers and the employees.
 Parkside Bikes did a great job of introducing their founder and staff on their business website.
 They included original photos of their employees and brief bios about everyone.
 This allows people to emotionally invest in a relationship with your small business before stepping foot inside your doors.

-4. Logic Media: “You Statement” and Call-to-Action
+4. One Thing Marketing: “You Statement” and Call-to-Action

 5. 3 Space: Video about a Product/Service